alefore/knit/README.md

 1. Load it from the Github page: https://alefore.github.io/knit/

-2. Save a local copy.
+2. Optionally, save a local copy.
    I recommend using a local copy as a way to freeze the version you're working on.
    I may change the implementation.

+3. Configure your scarf:
-3. Play with the parameters (at the top of the screen, clock "Update") until you're satisfied.
+   play with the parameters until you're satisfied.
    I recommend you knit a small swatch to get gauge;
-   that would let you know how many rows/stitches you want your scarf to have.
+   that would let you decide
+   the length and width of your scarf in rows and stitches.

+4. Unless you plan to knit your entire scarf
+   (which typically takes a few hours, depending on your parameters) in a single sitting,
+   I'd recommend that you do a simple test: advance a few rows (without knitting), put your phone (or computer) away (e.g., lock it or such), and come back to your browser to confirm that it correctly remembers which row you were on.

-4. Cast-on 6 stitches.
+5. Cast-on 6 stitches.
    This is the left tip of your scarf.

-5. Work through the rows.
+6. Work through the rows.
    Start at row 0.
-   Whenever you finish a row, press space
+   Whenever you finish a row, clock "Next" to advance.
-   (or, on mobile, swipe left or use the "Prev" and "Next" buttons) to move to the next row.
+   You can also press space, up or down;
+   on mobile devices, you can swipe left or right.

 ### Display